Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Policy gradient guided by MCTL

 \else

-\fi Then, almost surely, the sequence $\{(\xn,\yn)\}$ generated by Eqs.~\!\eqref{eq:x_update_n} and \eqref{eq:y_update_n} converges to a compact connected internally chain transitive invariant set of Eqs.~\!\eqref{eq:x_update_t} and \eqref{eq:y_update_t}. \end{proposition} The above results indicate how the learning rates $\xlr_n$ and $\ylr_n$ should be set for the convergence.
-Since $\ylr_n$ in the MCTS policy is basically proportional to $\frac{1}{n}$, an obvious choice of $\xlr_n$ will be $\frac{1}{1+n\log n}$.
+\fi Then, almost surely, the sequence $\{(\xn,\yn)\}$ generated by Eqs.~\!\eqref{eq:x_update_n} and \eqref{eq:y_update_n} converges to a compact connected internally chain transitive invariant set of Eqs.~\!\eqref{eq:x_update_t} and \eqref{eq:y_update_t}, respectively. \end{proposition} The above results indicate how the learning rates $\xlr_n$ and $\ylr_n$ should be set for convergence.
+Since $\ylr_n$ in an MCTL policy is basically proportional to $\frac{1}{n}$, an obvious choice of $\xlr_n$ will be $\frac{1}{1+n\log n}$.
 Note that, if a deterministic policy such as UCT (Eq.~\!\eqref{eq:uct}) is used, $\xmap$ and $\ymap$ will not be the Lipschitz maps and thus the above convergence results cannot be applied.
-Thus, we will use the softmax function \cite{sutton2nd} in the implementation in Section \ref{subsec:implementation}.
+Therefore, we will use the softmax function \cite{sutton2nd} in the implementation in Section \ref{subsec:implementation}.

 The invariant condition of $\mfun$ can be relaxed. \begin{proposition} Let $\mfunn[\xn]:\calH\rightarrow[0,1]$ be a function parameterized by a part of $\x$ and a Lipschitz continuous map with respect to $\x$.
-Assume that all the conditions of Proposition \ref{prop:mfun_invariant} are satisfied expect for $\mfun$.
-Still, the consequence of Proposition \ref{prop:mfun_invariant} holds. \end{proposition}
+Assume that all the conditions of Proposition \ref{prop:mfun_invariant} are satisfied except for $\mfun$.
+The consequence of Proposition \ref{prop:mfun_invariant} still holds. \end{proposition}

-Finally, we consider the case that $\mfunn$ is a decreasing function of the number of episodes $n$, where the MCTS policy $\poly$ is just used for guiding the PG.
-The goal in this case will be to obtain a parameterized policy $\polx$ that demonstrates good performance by itself.
+Finally, we consider a specific scenario that $\mfunn$ is a decreasing function of the number of episodes $n$, where an MCTL policy $\poly$ is just used for guiding the PG.
+The goal, in this case, will be to obtain a parameterized policy $\polx$ that demonstrates good performance by itself.
 In the case of $\mfunn$ decreasing, the convergence condition can be significantly relaxed as follows. \begin{proposition} Assume Assumptions \ref{assum:noise} and \ref{assum:bias} only for $i=1$ hold, $\xmap$ is Lipschitz continuous map, and $\sup_n(\norm{\xn})<\infty$ holds.
-Let the mixing probability $\mfunn$ be $o(1)$ and satisfy $0\leq \mfunn \leq 1-\varepsilon$ for all $n$ and a constant $\varepsilon>0$, and the learning rate of the PG policy satisfy \ \ That is, the following holds,
+Let the mixing probability $\mfunn$ be $o(1)$ and satisfy $0\leq \mfunn \leq 1-\varepsilon$ for all $n$ and a constant $\varepsilon>0$, and the learning rate of a PG policy satisfy

+Then, almost surely, the sequence $\{\xn\}$ generated by Eqs.~\!\eqref{eq:x_update_n} and \eqref{eq:y_update_n} converges to a compact connected internally chain transitive invariant set of the ODE, $\dot\x(\tau) = \difx \obj(\polxt)$. \end{proposition} This proposition shows that, unlike the previous cases, the convergence property is guaranteed even if a deterministic policy like UCT is used for an MCTL policy.